New Global Report on Food Crises, 2026

 The convergence of active conflict, pre-existing economic strain, and disrupted supply chains creates a compounding crisis for Iran’s most vulnerable — particularly children under five.
 International humanitarian organizations face their own obstacles operating in Iran, given longstanding government suspicion of Western NGOs.
 The children most at risk — those in strike zones like Tehran and Isfahan, and those in already-malnourished border provinces like Sistan-Baluchestan — are precisely the populations least able to weather further disruption to food access, clean water, and caregiving.
 Without rapid and coordinated humanitarian response, the malnutrition crisis that predates this conflict will deepen sharply, with consequences that will outlast the fighting itself.

-ongoing conflict are eroding the coping capacities of the most vulnerable households, particularly in conflict-affected areas.
+In Haiti, record levels of gang violence and insecurity are displacing communities and crippling aid access. in Mali, high grain prices and ongoing conflict are eroding the coping capacities of the most vulnerable households, particularly in conflict-affected areas.